 Do not limit yourself to growing lettuce though.
-Pick and choose from the following list of greens and herbs to create your own custom salad blends to take to market:
+Pick and choose from the following table of greens and herbs to create your own custom salad blends to take to market.

-Most $1 and 98¢ stores will have those windowsill planter boxes for sale from late winter through late summer.
-Buy them and decorate and customize them.
-Fill the planters with soil, and plant each one with two or three different varieties of herb seeds.
+Most discount and dollar stores will have windowsill planter boxes for sale from late winter through late summer.
+Buy, decorate, and customize them.
+Fill the planters with soil and plant each one with two or three different varieties of herb seeds.
 Wait about three weeks for the seedlings to grow their first set of true leaves.
-Sell windowsill herb gardens for $7 to $10 each.
+Sell windowsill herb gardens for $7–$10 each.

-Micro greens are easy to grow and easy to sell.
-A $20 investment in seeds spread heavily over a 4 foot x 8 foot bed could return $400 to $700 in just two weeks.
+Microgreens are easy to grow and easy to sell.
+A $20 investment in seeds spread heavily over a 4-foot by 8-foot bed could return $400–$700 in just two weeks.

-Much like growing the salad greens, we will be sowing a 4 foot x 8 foot bed as heavily as we can with seeds for similar high-intensity growing.
-Unlike the salad greens though, after about two weeks are up and the first true leaf has formed, the whole bed gets harvested all at once.
-Then a new sowing of seeds will be required to get more than one harvest.
+Much like growing the salad greens, we will be sowing a 4x8 bed as heavily as we can with seeds for similar high-intensity growing.
+Unlike the salad greens though, after about two weeks when the first true leaf has formed, the whole bed gets harvested all at once.
+Then new sowing of seeds will be required to get more than one harvest.

 Having a yard sale or garage sale at your home is a great way to make some money and free up some space for other projects by getting rid of things that you no longer need or use.
 Most importantly though, it's a really good way to promote yourself.